 - 1. Impervious surface requirements will need to be proven and met in accordance with this Ordinance. - 2.
 Open space requirements must be proven and met in accordance with this Ordinance. - 3.
-Replacements and improvements, including additions may be made to existing units provided that the improvements meet the non PUD structure setbacks of the appropriate Residential Shoreland District. - Other Zoning Districts (UR, C-U, C-R, I) 2.
+Replacements and improvements, including additions may be made to existing units provided that the improvements meet the non PUD structure setbacks of the appropriate Residential Shoreland District.

+2. Other Zoning Districts (UR, C-U, C-R, I)38

 A planned unit development may be allowed in the UR, C-U, C-R and I districts, provided a conditional use permit has been approved by the Town Board.
-Developments must contain a tract of land 2.5 acres or larger and have a minimum lot width of three hundred (300) feet.

-&lt;sup>38 Amended 5/21/2007 (Resolution #07-06) and Amended 7/2/2007 (Resolution #07-09) 30
+38 Amended 5/21/2007 (Resolution #07-06) and Amended 7/2/2007 (Resolution #07-09)

 - a.
-Three types of planned unit developments are established: - i.
-Single-family PUDs, comprising detached dwelling units on individual lots; the necessary streets and other public and/or private rights-of-way to serve such dwelling units; and any appurtenant common open space, recreational facilities or other areas or facilities.
+Three types of planned unit developments are established: - Single-family PUDs, comprising detached dwelling units on individual lots; the necessary streets and other public and/or private rights-of-way to serve such dwelling units; and any appurtenant common open space, recreational facilities or other areas or facilities.
 Proposals for single-family PUDs are allowed in the Urban Residential district. - ii.
 Multi-family PUDs, comprising attached dwelling units, detached dwelling units not on individual lots, the necessary streets and other public and/or private rights-of-way to serve such dwelling units; and any appurtenant open space, recreational facilities or other areas or facilities.
 Proposals for multi-family PUDs are allowed in the Urban Residential - iii.
 Non-residential PUDs, comprising retail, office, service or industrial buildings, or any combination thereof, the necessary streets and other public and/or private rights-of-way to serve such uses, and any appurtenant common open space, recreational facilities or other areas or facilities.
 Proposals for non-residential PUDs area allowed in the Urban Residential, Commercial -Urban, Commercial -Rural and Light Industrial districts.